divyag265/neu-csye6225-4/Design Document.md

 neu-csye6225-spring2017-team-6.com.

 ###Step to Create a public hosted zone using Amazon Route 53.
-1. Configure Namecheap to use custom nameservers provided by Amazon Route 53.
+1. Configured Namecheap to use custom nameservers provided by Amazon Route 53.
-2. Create a type A record for your domain with TTL of 1 minute.
+2. Created a type A record for your domain with TTL of 1 minute.
 Type A record should point to IP address 127.0.0.1.

 ###Link to IAM console.
 https://neu-csye6225-spring2017-team-6.signin.aws.amazon.com/console